Contact Us Today (424) 372-3112

 What Must Be Proven for a PC 261 Rape Conviction?

-In order for a prosecutor to convict a defendant for rape under Penal Code 261 PC, they have to prove all the elements of the crime, which will vary based on the facts of the case, but the most common factors include the following:
+In order for a prosecutor to convict a defendant of rape under Penal Code 261 PC, they have to prove all the elements of the crime, which will vary based on the facts of the case, but the most common factors include the following:

-• defendant did in fact engage in sexual intercourse with a victim, not their spouse;
+• defendant did, in fact, engage in sexual intercourse with a victim, not their spouse;

 • the victim did not consent to engage in sexual intercourse;

-• defendant used force, violence, duress, fear, or fraud, to achieve the act.
+• defendant used force, violence, duress, fear, or fraud to achieve the act.

 Penalties for a Penal Code 261 Rape Conviction